Licensing

 Some digitised records are also available to view through websites such as Findmypast or Ancestry: this will be specified in the catalogue description in Discovery.
 These are usually free to search but there may be a subscription charge to view.

-We have over 167 kilometres of shelving of records.
-Digitising records and making them available online is an enormous task.
 We therefore work with partners to make more records accessible by participating in the commercial digitisation of genealogical and other records.
-Find out more about licensing.

 The record copying service provides copies of all material held by The National Archives.
 With state of the art digital scanning equipment, we can produce paper copies of records, as well as in a range of electronic formats.

-From 2 February 2026 there will be updated fees payable for utilising some services offered by The National Archives.
+On 2 February 2026 we updated fees payable for utilising some services offered by The National Archives.
 The fees are set out in the Statutory Instrument (referred to as the Fees Order).
-The list below summarises the charges that are within the Fees Order and includes an explanation of each service that is covered by the respective fee.

 In both the Fees Order and Fees Guide the fees in brackets represent the charges from the previous edition of the Fees Order, which was published in 2019.
 The charges from the 2019 Fees Order are not inclusive of inflation.